Sttark/blind_control/README.md

 ## Overview

-This project provides a web-based control system for motorized window blinds in the South Building.
+This project provides a web-based control system for motorized window blinds.
 It uses a Raspberry Pi to interface with a physical remote control through GPIO pins, allowing users to control blinds from any device with a web browser on the local network.

+The system now supports multiple controllers across different locations with a central hub interface.

 ## Repository